-After Mar-Vell's physical "death", the Titian Elysius, whom was his lover would impregnate herself on two occasions.
+After Mar-Vell's death, his lover, the Titian Elysius, would impregnate herself on two occasions.
 These would result with the birth of Genis-Vell and Phyla-Vell.
 During the Kree-Skrull War, Mar-Vell would have an affair with Skrull Princess Anelle, and fathered Hulkling.

 He would actually achieve a day in which there would be peace on Earth, as documented by journalist Nathan Freeman, not a single shot would be fired on Earth for 24 hours.
-Although this Mar-Vell would be revealed to be a Skrull, (though there are other theories), he would still rebel to fight against the invading Skrulls.
-However, as much of a success the Reed/Weeks mini would be, once again this Mar-Vell would be used as a "legacy" character in the overall arc, as opposed to bring the original back as advertised.
-This time adding Kree ensign Noh-Varr to a list of characters including Monica Rambeau, Quasar, Genis-Vel, Carol Danvers, Marvin Ellwood, Captain Atlas, Phyla-Vell, Photon, Pulsar, and to some even Sentry, as one of the many Captain Marvel successors.
+Although this Mar-Vell would be revealed to be a Skrull, he would still rebel to fight against the invading Skrulls.
+Khn'nr proved to be just as inspirational as the original Mar-Vell, inspiring the Kree ensign Noh-Varr to carry on in his name.
+This added Noh-Varr to a list of characters including Monica Rambeau, Quasar, Genis-Vell, Carol Danvers, Marvin Ellwood, Captain Atlas, Phyla-Vell, Photon, and Pulsar as one of the many Captain Marvel successors.

 Avengers vs. X-Men